 - The HDC/HC has received a proposed draft text from the Durham Historic Association for the replacement plaque on Route 108/Newmarket Road.
 He said they were not close in agreement with the DHA and Penacook/Abenaki group relative to the proposed wording.
 The HDC reached out to Dartmouth College Professor Colin Calloway to have him give a presentation relative to the debate about rewording the Oyster River Raid historical marker.
-Professor Calloway has declined to do a presentation.

-- It is possible that the Town will lose a historical 18th century home at 48 Madbury Road because the new owner has applied for a demolition permit.
-The HDC delayed issuing the permit by 30 days hoping to talk the owner out of the demolition.
-However, in speaking with the new owner, he is adamant that he wants to tear down the old house and build a new one on the property.
+Professor Calloway has declined to do a presentation. - It is likely that the Town will lose a historic 18th century home at 48 Bagdad Road because the new owner has applied for a demolition permit.
+The Town delayed issuing the permit by 30 days hoping to talk the owner out of the demolition.
+However, the new owner is adamant that he wants to tear down the old house and build a new one on the property.